Click here for the home page

 Curiously, technology can advance without civilization or literacy.
 At the time of the Dorian invasion, iron was known, but the iron tools and weapons produced were not very good.
 During the next few centuries, though, the first blacksmiths appeared, and through commerce with Asia, or simple trial & error, they perfected the techniques of ironmongery.
 Iron spears and swords replaced bronze ones, though bronze armor remained the norm for the rest of ancient Greece's history.
 The largest source of iron in Greece was in the southeastern corner of the Peloponnesus, near the city of Sparta, which may give us the economic reason behind Sparta's rise to supremacy over southern Greece in the eighth and seventh centuries B.C.

 While working with iron, the Dorians also abandoned their cavalry in favor of a new tactical formation, the phalanx.
-Members of the phalanx, known as hoplites, wore the heaviest armor available (up to seventy pounds!), and assembled to form a rectangle, eight ranks deep and as much as two hundred men wide; they trained themselves to keep their spears and shields facing forward while they ran and charged in unison.
+Members of the phalanx, known as hoplites, wore the heaviest armor available (up to seventy pounds!), and assembled to form a rectangle, a minimum of eight ranks deep and as much as two hundred men wide; they trained themselves to keep their spears and shields facing forward while they ran and charged in unison.
 A skillful charge by such a mass of men had an awesome impact, which swept just about any other military force off the field.
 Apparently the Spartans were the first to try it, but it took them a while to perfect their moves without tripping, knocking over or stabbing each other; they fought a twenty-year war with a rival to the west, Messenia, before conquering it (735-715 B.C.).

 Once the Spartans got their phalanx working right, every other city-state in Greece had to have one too.
 This had a revolutionary impact on Greek society, as William McNeil explained: